Salsette Island: History

 In 1661, the seven Bombay (Mumbai) islets were ceded to Britain as part of the dowry of Catherine de Braganza to Charles II of England; while Salsette remained in Portuguese hands.
 Charles II in turn, leased the Bombay islets to the English East India Company in 1668 for £10 per year.
 The company found the deep harbour at Mumbai (Bombay) eminently apposite, and the population rose from 10,000 in 1661 to 60,000 by 1675.
 In 1687, the East India Company transferred their headquarters there from Surat.
-In 1737, the island was captured by Mahratta violence, all of the Portuguese northern province in India, except Damaon, Diu & Silvassa, as it was frequently invaded by the Mahratta forces until 1739.
-Marquis de Pombal formally ceded what would become Greater Bombay, to Peshwa Balaji Bajirao of the Mahratta Confederacy in the 1750s.
+In 1737, the island was captured by Maratha violence, all of the Portuguese northern province in India, except Damaon, Diu & Silvassa, as it was frequently invaded by the Maratha forces until 1739.
+Marquis de Pombal formally ceded what would become Greater Bombay, to Peshwa Balaji Bajirao of the Maratha Confederacy in the 1750s.

 The British occupied Salsette in 1774, and it was formally ceded to the East India Company in the 1782 Treaty of Salbai.
 In 1782, William Hornby, then Governor of Bombay Province, initiated the project of connecting the islets of Bombay.
 By 1845, the seven southern islands had been connected to form South Bombay, with an area of 435 km².
 Railway viaducts and causeways were built in the 19th century to connect Bombay Island to the mainland via Salsette.
 The channels separating Mumbai from Salsette and Trombay were bridged by the Sion Causeway in 1803.
 Accessibility considerably increased after construction of this causeway.
 Mahim and Bandra were connected by the Mahim Causeway in 1845.

 These railway lines and roads encouraged wealthier merchants to build villas on Salsette.
 By 1901, the population of Salsette had increased to 146,993 and the area began to be referred to as Greater Bombay.